If you are looking for the best things to do in Merida Mexico during your upcoming trip to the Yucatan, I have got you covered here.

 Visit the Charrería

-A visit to the Charrería is one of the most authentic things to do in Merida and a place where you are not likely to see any other international tourists.
-The Charrería is the Mexican version of the rodeo and you will find events hosted regularly at the Lienzo Charro Los Laureles (Av.
+The sport has even been recognized by UNESCO.
+You will find events hosted regularly at the Lienzo Charro Los Laureles (Av.
 Temozon 18260, Temozon Norte, Temozón Nte, 97302) near Temozon, just north of Merida.

 Try a typical Mexican hot chocolate